hinto-janai/festival/daemon/mdbook/src/authorization/rest.md

 If a specified `REST` resource name is incorrect, `festivald` will not start.

 ## Example
-For example, if only `["art", "song"]` is listed, then clients WITHOUT authorization will only be allowed to use the `art` and `song`-related endpoints, for all other endpoints, they must authenticate.
+For example, if the value is `["art", "song"]`, ALL clients will be allowed to use the `art` and `song`-related endpoints, for all other endpoints, they must authenticate.

 `festivald.toml`:
 ```toml